Tomorrow-Never-Dies/Front-End-Capstone/README.md

 - Viewing and switching between all the images for the currently selected style
 - Once the style is selected it will allow user to select size and quantity based on stock availiblity
 - View an expanded version of the currently selected image
 - Viewing product detials and current price
+- View rating for the current product and a link to scroll to the ratings widget

 **#Related Products Widget:**